Zimbabwe have named three uncapped players in the squad.

 –

 Zimbabwe are aiming for a smooth transition, moving on from their two senior-most players, including Sean Williams and Craig Ervine.
 They have now included three uncapped players in the squad, looking at long-term goals.
-The wicketkeeper-batter Tafadzwa Tsiga, left-arm pacer Newman Nyamhuri and legspinner Vincent Masekesa have earned their maiden call-ups.
+The wicketkeeper-batter Tafadzwa Tsiga, left-arm pacer Newman Nyamhuri, and legspinner Vincent Masekesa have earned their maiden call-ups.

-The tri-series will commence from July 14 to 26 at the Harare Sports Club, with each team taking on each other twice.
-The top-two sides will play the final in July.
 The hosts will play their campaign opener against South Africa on July 14.
 They will next take on New Zealand on July 18 and South Africa again on July 20.
 They will lock horns with New Zealand on July 24 in their last group stage game.
-All the matches of the tri-series will begin at 13:00 local time.

 For more updates, follow CricXtasy on Facebook, Instagram, Twitter, Telegram, and YouTube.